Martin-Masson/rust/README.md

 # rust
-Just a peronnal repo to learn rust
+Just a personal repo to learn rust